cudoventures/cudos-docs/docs/governance/tokenomics.md

 ## The key aim of Cudos network tokenomics is :

 ***To ensure that network participants are incentivised to work towards the greater good of the network.
-Specifically,ensuring the security, integrity and longevity of the network.***
+Specifically, ensuring the security, integrity and longevity of the network.***
 :::

 Tokenomics draws from game theory models that assume individual rational network participants are always working to maximise their own utility. ***The aim of tokenomics is to ensure that individual utility is best maximised by advancing overall network utility***.